Potato farls recipe – where the Caribbean meets Ireland, a true culinary affair of sweet potatoes, generously seasoned and shaped into potato farls.

 - Use a potato masher to crush the potatoes, as the potato breaks down the skin should come away.
 Simply discard and continue to mash the potato until it is completely smooth and lump free.

-- In a separate bowl, add the thyme, scallion, black pepper, pink salt, tapioca, butter and a splash of almond milk.
+- In a separate bowl, add the thyme, scallion, black pepper, pink salt, tapioca starch, brown rice flour, butter and a splash of almond milk.

 - Add the potato to the condiment bowl and knead the mixture lightly.
 The dough should be slightly sticky but firm enough to roll.